Julia Nonnenkamp (she/her)

 A pencil sketch portrait of Julia with long hair, bangs, and earrings.

 Before UW–Madison, I did my undergrad in math and computer science at Georgetown University (and became a tech policy wonk by osmosis).
 I was involved with GU’s Tech & Society Initiative as a Fritz Fellow.
-I had the privilege of working with Dr. Elissa Redmiles, the Massive Data Institute, and Georgetown Law’s Center on Privacy & Technology auditing forensic DNA analysis software systems.
+I had the privilege of working with Dr. Elissa Redmiles, Dr. Lisa Singh, the Massive Data Institute, and Georgetown Law’s Center on Privacy & Technology auditing forensic DNA analysis software systems.
 I also interned with the U.S. Office of Management and Budget, where I learned an enormous amount about how to make government and its digital systems work better for the people they serve.

 I spend way too much of my free time on the NYT Cooking site and not nearly enough of it implementing my saved recipes.
 I’m nebulously training for a half-marathon.